Ginpin21/akw-assessment/README.md

 3. User can edit or delete the image if they have the permission.

 ### Admin
-1. Admin can login using email and password.
+1. Create an admin account by sending a POST request to the following backend endpoint '{baseURL}/auth/admin/register' with the following fields in the request body 'fullName','email' and 'password'
-2. Admin can change user permissions.
+2. Admin can login using email and password.
-Note: Create an admin account by sending a POST request to the following backend endpoint '{baseURL}/auth/admin/register' with the following fields in the request body 'fullName','email' and 'password'
+3. Admin can change user permissions.